keithro/pick-up-api/README.md

 | PUT | /events/:id/like | Like Event| Users can like any event | Yes |
 | PUT | /events/:id/comment | Like Event| Users can like any event | Yes |
 | PUT | /events/:id/join | Like Event| Users can like any event | Yes |

+Todo:
+- add param to error msg so you can add conditional styling to form labels